w3f/General-Grants-Program/grants/speculative/Bullet-Substrate.md

 * M3: Implementation of balance privacy (4 weeks)
 * M4: Implementation of a confidential contract assets (2 weeks)

+ In the future, we will continue to attention Bullet-proof on the latest research results and continuously optimize the performance and security of the privacy transactions.

 ## Additional Information
 ### What work has been done so far?
 Complete the the theoretical research for the optimization for the Bullet-proof and some simulation of the optimization.